 To take action more consistently here are a two of my absolute favorite tips:

 - Use a morning ritual.
 I have mentioned this many times, both in my e-books and in various articles.
 The reason for that is that this is perhaps the most powerful tip I have found so far in this area.
 You simply set up a ritual in the morning that you do as soon as you wake up.
 This works so well because what you do early in the day often sets the context for your day.
 As humans we have a strong tendency to want to be consistent with what we have done before.
 That’s one big reason why a bad start often leads to a bad day and a good start often leads to a good day.
-Read all about my and other people’s morning rituals in this article.

 - Don’t hurt yourself.
 This is a very important reason for me.
 When you disappoint yourself and don’t think and do as you really deep down want to you hurt yourself by lowering your self esteem.
 Whatever you do during your day sends signals back to yourself about what kind of person you are.
 Do the right thing like being effective, kind or go to the gym and you feel good.
 Get lazy, negative or just plain mean and you tend to feel worse after a while.
 You don’t get away, there is no escaping yourself.
 And there is always a price to pay.
 This is a powerful motivator to become a better person.